The Power of Acupressure

 I have personally experienced and witnessed the benefits in all 3 of my labours and through offering acupressure as a birth assistant at many births.
 From the time my contractions were more than I could just breathe through, I felt that having hands on my back reduced the intensity of my strongest contractions back to a manageable level.
 I have had 3 natural births without any other interventions or forms of pain relief and attribute it to the power of acupressure.

-- Helps to soften and dilate the cervix
+- May assist to soften and dilate the cervix

-- Encourages beneficial hormonal responses for labour preparation
+- Could offer some benefit to hormonal responses for labour preparation

-- Encourages the baby to move into an optimal position
+- Could encourage the baby to move into an optimal position

 When things don’t go to plan..